 Attempting this trip without a guide the first time could be higher than your comfort level will allow for, and that's okay.

 If you're a little adventurous and want to do it without a guide please download my GPS tracks, study them, and read the rest of my blog.
 Feel free to email with questions firstname.lastname@example.org.
 Seriously, it's not that difficult.
-If you're comfortable with a GPS or smartphone with GPS AP like Locus, you can do this trip just following my tracks.
+If you're comfortable with a GPS or smartphone with a GPS AP like Locus, you can do this trip just following my tracks.
 Dozens of people have emailed me and told me they did the trip because of my blog.

 If you want to hire a guide I recommend Cecil Anderson of Newfoundland Outdoor Adventures at 709-686-5534 (personal phone).
 He knows the trail like the back of his hand.
 Very nice man.
 If you're doing this trip on your own and you want to hire a guide for a day trip up to Lomond Sink Hole, call Cecil.